Paula Partido

-Paula Partido Durán (/es/; born 2 March 2005) is a Spanish footballer who plays as a midfielder for Primera Federación club Dux Logroño on loan from Women's Super League club London City Lionesses.
+Paula Partido Durán (/es/; born 2 March 2005) is a Spanish footballer who plays as a midfielder for Women's Super League club Charlton Athletic on loan from London City Lionesses.

 Early life

 Partido started her career with Spanish side Real Madrid.
 She debuted for the club's first team at the age of 16.

 Club career

 In 2023, Partido was sent on loan to Scottish side Celtic.
 She made 23 league appearances and scored three goals as the club won the Scottish Women's Premier League title on the final matchday.

-In 2025, Partido signed for London City Lionesses.
+London City Lionesses

+On 2 August 2025, It was announced that Partido had joined the London City Lionesses, who had signed the 20-year-old Spanish midfielder from Real Madrid on a three-year contract.

+Loan to Dux Logroño, 2025–2026

 On 8 August 2025, Partido joined Dux Logroño on loan.
+On 31 January 2026, she was recalled from loan to rejoin the Lionesses and from 15 March 2026, she was on the bench for her home team.

+Loan to Charlton Athletic, 2026–present

+On 18 July 2026, it was announced that Partido would be joining Charlton Athletic on loan for the 2026–27 season.

 International career

 Partido has represented Spain internationally at youth levels.
 She helped the team win the 2022 FIFA U-17 Women's World Cup.

 Style of play

 Partido mainly operates as an attacking midfielder and can also play on the wing.
 She is known for her dribbling ability.